Loading like a frame brain, flying like an aeroplane, feeling like a space break one more time tonight.

 The warhead separates from the single-stage rocket after it has traveled about more than half the distance to its target.

-The most prolific scud variants had a circular error probable of 300 to 450 meters.
+The most prolific Scud variants had a circular error probable of 300 to 450 meters.

 The newly established U.S. Space Force detected the missile launches early and relayed urgent warnings to the base, giving the last remaining Americans just enough time to seek cover.

-At 1:34 a.m., the first missile hit Bravo ramp, severely damaging six air maintenance facilities.
+At 1:34 a.m., the first missile hit Bravo Ramp, severely damaging six air maintenance facilities.

-The airfield was scared with craters and several buildings were destroyed, but thanks to the early warning system, no American service members lost their lives.
+But thanks to the early warning system, no American service members lost their lives.

-We get our sources from ground Holy shit, man.
+We get our sources from Grant.

-That's just how much they were getting hit.
+Holy shit, man, that's just how much they were getting hit.

 So here's the deadline.